xdire/xlb/rfd/0001-general-design.md

 ```
 ###### Common Name Identity
 Provided to Load Balancer with `AddForwarderPool(pool ServicePool)` method where `ServicePool` is
-the interface for the persistent configuration. `ServicePool.GetIdentity()` will be used to ensure
+the interface for the persistent configuration. `ServicePool.Identity()` will be used to ensure
 `CN` match for authorization.

 This design will limit scope of Identity to simple selection of the whole set of the customer pool